Wednesdays, Fridays 10 - 4

 7 Lagoon Rd, Whitemark, Flinders Island, Tasmania.

-We're tucked in the same building as a cafe (currently being refurbished), across the road from the Bakery, and next to Killiecrankie Enterprises (typical island directions right there!)
+We're tucked in the same building as the Bakery cafe, next to Killiecrankie Enterprises, and across the road from Roberts Rural Supplies (typical island directions right there!)

 History of the Swamphen